 Educate yourself about the different options for how to get a divorce, select a professional family mediator to support you both, and/or a family law attorney to support solely you in the process, and begin the arduous process of restructuring your finances, home, and life.

-- Actively Work on Making the Decision
+- Actively Work on Making the Decision to Divorce

 Do some soul-searching and inventory your needs and values that are both met and unmet in the marriage, and your contribution to the problems.
 Predict what you will regret down the line about either remaining married or getting a divorce.
 Notice how and with whom you talk about the marriage; this narrative often directs your feelings and indicates your investment.
 Obtain short-term mediation or counseling to help you make the decision together.
 “Discernment Counseling” is designed for this purpose.
 Ultimately, having a shared process of deciding or at least understanding of what led to the divorce will greatly reduce the emotional and financial struggles that can often cause divorces to become adversarial and ruthless.